 Ryan Hopkins joined the Pioneers in January of 2013 after serving for one season at Wisconsin, four seasons at Cal Poly and four seasons at Concordia University (Irvine, Calif.).
-Hopkins enters his fifth season with the program in 2017.
+Hopkins enters his sixth season with the program in 2018.

 2016: Hopkins helped lead the Pioneers to their first ever College Cup in 2016, as Denver defeated Clemson 1-0 in the NCAA Quarterfinals to book their December trip to Houston.
 Under Hopkins, Denver was third in team goals against average (0.52) and third in shutout percentage (0.58) in the country in 2016.
 Hopkins was an assistant for the NSCAA Coaching Staff of the Year in 2016.